Mountains Beyond Mountains

 Mountains Beyond Mountains: The Quest of Dr. Paul Farmer, A Man Who Would Cure the World (2003) is a non-fiction, biographical work by American writer Tracy Kidder.
-The book traces the life of physician and anthropologist Paul Farmer with particular focus on his work fighting tuberculosis in Haiti, Peru and Russia.
+The book traces the life of physician and anthropologist Paul Farmer, who died in Rwanda on February 21, 2022, at the age of 62, with particular focus on his work fighting tuberculosis in Haiti, Peru and Russia.

 Summary

 The book is written from the view of author Tracy Kidder.
 It is set mainly in Haiti and Boston, Massachusetts.
 Kidder first met his subject, Dr. Paul Farmer, in Haiti in 1994.

 Farmer was born in Massachusetts and grew up as one of six children in a poor household in Florida.
-He studied at Duke and Harvard, where he earned his M.D and Ph.D.
-The rest of the book details Farmer's life and accomplishments, including his work with the health and social justice organization Partners in Health, especially in Haiti, Peru, and Russia.
+He studied at Duke and Harvard, where he earned an M.D., as well as a Ph.D. in medical anthropology.
+The book details Farmer's work with the health and social justice organization Partners in Health, especially in Haiti, where it is known as Zanmi Lasante, Peru, and Russia.

-Farmer died on February 21, 2022, in Rwanda.

 Kidder describes Paul Farmer as follows: